 Who can shop on an exchange?

-Starting on October 1, 2013, the federal and state-based exchanges, for those states that choose to participate, are available for small employers and individuals shopping for health insurance.
-Visit our exchange timeline to learn more about other dates key to the development and operation of exchanges.
+Individuals and small employers* can shop for health insurance on the federal and state-based exchanges, for those states that choose to participate, during open enrollment periods.
+Visit our exchange timeline to learn more about dates key to the development and operation of exchanges.

 For individuals who meet certain criteria, two new elements can help make health insurance affordable for them: